 The next Alcuin Internship will kick off in June 2020 with our Intellectual Boot Camp.
-After the boot camp, there will be nine weeks of paid internship, concluding in August 2020.
+After the boot camp, there will be nine weeks of paid internship.
 Each week will include four days of working with the Charlemagne staff and one day in seminars learning about Western Civilization and America.

 Seminars will include lectures on:

 In addition to powerful, intellectual formation, the Alcuin Internship provides professional mentorship in writing for a national audience, business etiquette, networking, and growth opportunities in support of a nonprofit engaged in the Battle of Ideas.
 Interns will witness and experience the heritage of the West through organized tours of the Minneapolis Institute of Art, the Cathedral of St. Paul, and the James J. Hill House.

 The 2020 Alcuin Internship is a paid, full-time program from early June to mid-August.
 Participants must be able to work regular business hours at the Charlemagne headquarters in Bloomington, MN.
 Assistance in setting up temporary housing is available for non-Minnesota residents.

 If you are considering a life devoted to the long-march through the institutions, then the Alcuin Internship may be an excellent opportunity for you!